 I have taught extensively on biochemistry, metabolism, proteins and enzymes, and molecular events in cardiovascular disease.
 I lecture regularly at the University of Barcelona for their Masters in Integrative Physiology, and have also lectured at the Spetses Free Radical Summer School run by the Society of Free Radical Research Europe.

 At Aston University, I am module leader for Molecular Pathology and Cancer (BY2PA2 and EA3PA2) and for the masters level module Oxidative Stress and Inflammatory Disease.
-I also teach in modules on Nutrition and Biological basis of human disease, and give key skills tutorials for BY1KS1 and BY2KS2.
+I also teach in modules on Nutrition and Biological basis of human disease, give key skills tutorials for BY1KS1 and BY2KS2 and contribute to the Final Year, MBiol and Masters research projects.

 I am responsible for Continuing Professional Development in the shape of Top-up modules for Biomedical Science Accreditation, and recently developed a distance-learning version of these modules.